English and Creative Writing

 Within limits imposed by the Graduate School, transfer credits will be accepted by the School of Literature, Writing, and Digital Humanities subject to the following restrictions:

 The student must petition the Director of Graduate Studies giving the following information: the number and level of hours being submitted for credit, where and when the work was done, the grade received, and course descriptions and syllabi.
 As nearly as possible, the course to be transferred should be equated with a course offered by the School of Literature, Writing, and Digital Humanities.
-An appropriate faculty member will recommend whether the transfer credit hours should be accepted and whether the course satisfies the course distribution requirements of the department.
+An appropriate faculty member will recommend whether the transfer credit hours should be accepted and whether the course satisfies the course distribution requirements of the program.
 The Director of Graduate Studies will forward a recommendation to the proper authorities.

 In the entire graduate program, the student may accumulate up to three credit hours of work below B, so long as a 3.0 M.A. in English or 3.25 Ph.D. in English average is maintained.
 If the student has accumulated more than three credit hours, but fewer than 10 credit hours, of grades below B, these must be replaced by an equal number of credit hours of A or B in addition to maintaining the required average.
 That is, the minimum number of credit hours of course work may be increased from 30 to a maximum of 36.
 A student who accumulates more than nine credit hours of C will be dropped from the program.